mdealencar/Ard/docs/intro.md

 # Ard

-Dig into wind farm design.
+**Dig into wind farm design.**

 <!-- The (aspirationally) foolproof tool for preparing wind farm layouts. -->

-## Introduction

 [An ard is a type of simple and lightweight plow](https://en.wikipedia.org/wiki/Ard_\(plough\)), used through the single-digit centuries to prepare a farm for planting.
-The idea of `Ard` is to be a modular, full-stack multi-disciplinary optimization tool for wind farms.
+The intent of `Ard` is to be a modular, full-stack multi-disciplinary optimization tool for wind farms.

 The problem with wind farms is that they are complicated, multi-disciplinary objects.
 They are aerodynamic machines, with complicated control systems, power electronic devices, social and political objects, and the core value (and cost) of complicated financial instruments.
-Moreover, the design of *one* of these aspects effects all the rest!
+Moreover, the design of *one* of these aspects affects all the rest!

 `Ard` seeks to make plant-level design choices that can incorporate these different aspects _and their interactions_ to make wind energy projects more successful.